naviji/leetcode-habit-builder/README.md

 # leetcode-habit-builder

 # TODO
+0. Extract chooseProblems out of app and put it in common place
+1. Add an alarm that fetches the next set of problems each day

 1. Button Hover Effect on Solve button
 1. Indicator that the extension is active
 2. Show a congrats modal and +1 streak counter on successful problem submission